 is applied will produce a basketball system that is much less likely to rust.

-However Barbarian Basketball Systems Destroyer, Viking and the Raider, are all produced in the
+However Barbarian Basketball Systems Destroyer, Raider and all of the Titanium series basketball hoops, are all produced in the

-with a Zinc powder coating before the regular powder coating
+with a Zinc powder coating or hot dipped galvanize before the regular powder coating

 creating a VERY durable and rust resistant pole.